Swan Court Shopping Arcade

 Swan Court Shopping Arcade or Swan Courtyard is an open-air shopping centre in the town of Clitheroe in Lancashire, England.

-Swan & Royal Inn
+Swan & Royal Hotel

-The Swan & Royal is an ancient coaching inn.
+The Swan & Royal Hotel is an ancient coaching inn.
 The Swan Courtyard used to be the stables for the Swan & Royal.

 The main square inside the shopping arcade.

 The exit out to the main street and the Swan & Royal Hotel.

 The plaque to commemorate the day Rover and Rolls-Royce came to Clitheroe.